infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 Moving forward from networking to application was going to be a little tricky because considering this networking setup using CDK, we have to be sure that we maintain the consistency across networking and application code for infrastructure.

-So we had two options: Either edit the same code to add another support for the application, or create a new CDK project that will only care about the application, considering the networking part is already set up.
+So we had two options: either edit the same code to add another support for the application or create a new CDK project that will only care about the application, considering the networking part is already set up.

-We choose to go with the 2nd approach because
+We chose to go with the 2nd approach because

 1. Change in application-related configuration will be more aggressive than networking.
 2. To make application configuration manipulated by developers, we have to keep the unusual data, according to developers, as little as possible in the same place.